In this article you'll find...

 But chicks develop wing feathers at a very early age and will test out their ability to fly from just three or four days old.

-The bird will not feel a thing.
+The chicken will not feel a thing.

 If you purchase a product through links on the rest of this page, I receive a small commission at no extra cost to you.
 I only recommend products I have purchased or would purchase myself and which I believe would benefit you.
 To learn more please see my disclosure policy.